Reviewed by: MyTaxRebate Team on 5 Mar 2026 | Authority: s.469 TCA 1997

 Where bank statements show the actual euro amount charged (because the bank converted the payment at the point of transaction), the bank's converted euro amount on the statement is acceptable evidence of the euro cost and can be used directly without a separate currency conversion calculation.

-Common Mistakes to Avoid
+Common Mistakes To Avoid

-When This Relief Does Not Apply
+When This Does Not Apply

 Key Takeaways

-- ➤The two scenarios are fundamentally different: treatment unavailable in Ireland = travel qualifies; treatment available in Ireland = travel does not qualify.
+- ➤ The two scenarios are fundamentally different: treatment unavailable in Ireland = travel qualifies; treatment available in Ireland = travel does not qualify.

-- ➤For Scenario 1, obtain an Irish consultant letter confirming unavailability before travelling if at all possible.
+- ➤ For Scenario 1, obtain an Irish consultant letter confirming unavailability before travelling if at all possible.

-- ➤Convert foreign currency invoices to euro using the ECB rate on the date of payment.
+- ➤ Convert foreign currency invoices to euro using the ECB rate on the date of payment.

 Frequently Asked Questions